sergiofgonzalez/nodejs-in-action/chapter19-aws/01-intro-to-aws/README.md

 AWS Cloud infrastructure is built around *AWS Regions* and *Availability Zones*.

-> An *AWS Region* is a physical location in the world where AWS have multiple *Availability Zones*.
+> An *AWS Region* is a physical location in the world where AWS has multiple *Availability Zones*.
 Each *AWS Region* is designed to be completely isolated from other *AWS Regions*.

 > An *Availability Zone* consists of one or more concrete discrete data centers, each with redundant power, networking, and connectivity, housed in separate facilities.
 Each *Availability Zone* is designed as an independent failure zone: each *Availability Zone* is isolated, but the *Availability Zones* within a *AWS Region* are connected through low-latency links.